Tej-Birring/aut_viam_inveniam_aut_faciam/src/assets/posts/the-c-memory-model.md

 ## Types of Memory

+### Physical Memory

-A typical computer system consists of many different forms of 'memory' — the term 'memory', in this section, being used in the most abstract sense for the means by which digital binary data is stored.
+A typical computer system consists of many different forms of 'memory' — the term 'memory', in this section, being used in the most abstract sense for the means by which digital binary data is stored for various purposes.

 Computer memory can typically be divided into two categories: \[3\] \[4\] \[5\]